ysthakur/gen-completions/README.md

 # man_completions

-Parse manpages to get Zsh completions
+Parse manpages to get completions for Zsh and Bash